Click-to-Tweet Plugins for Adding Social Sharing to WordPress

 What Is Click-to-Tweet Functionality?

-Let’s briefly look at some examples of click-to-tweet as there are a number options you have to choose from when adding this functionality to your WordPress site.
+Let’s briefly look at some examples of click-to-tweet as there are a number options to choose from when adding this functionality to your WordPress site.

 Here is an example of how Flywheel uses click-to-tweet on their website.
 Instead of using a pop-out box, they’ve chosen instead to use a highlighter to call attention to the tweetable text.